fregolente/COVID-19-TweetIDs/README.md

 # COVID-19-TweetIDs
+ **Announcement** We are currently running into some issues with our servers being slower than normal.
+We are still aiming for our typical Monday release, but we may be running late and will upload IDs as soon as possible.
+We apologize for the inconvenience and thank you for your patience!

 The repository contains an ongoing collection of tweets IDs associated with the novel coronavirus COVID-19 (SARS-CoV-2), which commenced on January 28, 2020.
 We used the Twitter’s search API to gather historical Tweets from the preceding 7 days, leading to the first Tweets in our dataset dating back to January 21, 2020.
 We leveraged Twitter’s streaming API to follow specified accounts and also collect in real-time tweets that mention specific keywords.
 To comply with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), we are only publicly releasing the Tweet IDs of the collected Tweets.
 The data is released for non-commercial research use.

 The associated paper to this repository can be found here: [Tracking Social Media Discourse About the COVID-19 Pandemic: Development of a Public Coronavirus Twitter Data Set](https://publichealth.jmir.org/2020/2/e19273/)